namikazei/NYC_Kaggle_Challenge/README.md

 1- Donwload Train and Test sets from : https://www.kaggle.com/c/nyc-taxi-trip-duration/data <br/>
 2- Include these files in your environement (Google Colab, Anaconda, Jupyter ...) <br/>
 3- Install Required packages (Pandas, Scikit Learn, Geopandas, Numpy) <br/>
-4- Launch and run IPYNB Notebooks.
+4- Launch and run IPYNB Notebooks.<br/>
+5- Main file is used only for Linear Regression and Extended Notebooks.